Screen International: Screen International

 Many Screen International journalists have gone on to become major industry figures, including Colin Vaines, who ran production for companies such as Miramax and GK Films, and who has produced many award-winning film and television projects.

-Screen Daily (website)
+Screen Daily

-In addition to its print magazine, Screen International maintains Screen Daily website, providing a real-time view of the film industry.
+In addition to its print magazine, Screen International maintains Screen Daily, a website providing a real-time view of the film industry.

 Editors

 The editors of Screen International include: